awslabs/sbt-aws/docs/public/marketplace-integration.md

 - `customerIdentifier` is the customer identifier provided by the AWS Marketplace.
 (This is stored in the Marketplace Subscribers table.)
 - `dimension_usage` is a list of dimensions and the corresponding usage that you want Marketplace to record.

-Once this data has been inserted, you can either trigger the hourly Lambda Function that pushes this data to Marketplace or wait until it is automatically invoked, as per the schedule.
+After inserting this data, you can either manually trigger the hourly Lambda function that sends the data to AWS Marketplace or wait for its automatic scheduled invocation.
 You can find this lambda by searching for a lambda with the keyword "Hourly" present in the name.

 Once invoked, the lambda will flush that data to Marketplace.
 To see the result, go back to the entry you created in the Metering Records table.
 Once there, you should see that it has been updated to include the response from Marketplace as the metering record was submitted.